Grit and oyster shell: why they're both critical to the health of your chickens.

 - Once they're over three weeks you need to look

-for a 'grower' grit which is coarser; they can use that from until
+for a 'grower' grit which is coarser.
+They can use that from three weeks until

 around two months, after which they will require an even coarser, adult mix.

-These chicks are enjoying a sweetcorn treat - note the pot of chick-grade grit on the right.
+Some of my chicks enjoying a sweetcorn treat with a pot of chick-grade grit.